therion23/sinhika/doc/homeassistant.md

     hass.states.set(inputEntity, inputState, inputAttributesObject)
 ```

-Finally, you need some Automations. and these get a git tricky if you are not too familiar with Home Assistant.
+Finally, you need some Automations. and these get a bit tricky if you are not too familiar with Home Assistant.
 You need to add three of them, replace "master" with "mpd" and "sba" in your copies:

   - Name: ALSA Master
   - Trigger type: State